3L0C/wk/README.md

 ```

 The basic syntax for an interpolation begins with a `%(`
-delimiter followed by an identifier and a closing
+delimiter followed by an identifier and closing
-parentheses (`)`).
-Note that interpolations can only be used
+parenthesis (`)`). **Note** that interpolations can only be used
 in descriptions and commands.

-The basic idea of an interpolation is to provide users with
+The basic idea of interpolation is to provide users with
 easy access to metadata about a chord.
 The following
 identifiers are recognized in an interpolation along with
 their corresponding metadata.